-C

-GUIDANCE
+Input was also received from members of SB 675 RATs during internal planning meetings, which included members of the public as well as representatives from the RMAC, private industry, and various local, regional, state, and federal agencies and organizations.
+Representatives of the State Water Resources Control Board, the California Air Resources Board, and the Humane Farming Association also provided input via comments or letters emailed to Board staff and circulated to RAT leaders.

+Following the September 11, 2025 RMAC meeting, at which the draft Grazing Guidance was presented, a public comment period was opened from October 8 through November 7, 2025.
+Information on providing public comment on the draft was posted on the Board and RMAC websites and emailed to RAT leaders for dissemination, as well as to Board and RMAC listservs.

+During the public comment period, comments were received from representatives of the Water Board, California Natural Resources Agency, and other stakeholders, and are included as Appendix C: Response to Public Comments.
+Comments were reviewed and addressed as appropriate (i.e., if they fell within the scope of the Grazing Guidance).
+All comments received during the public comment period were shared publicly during the November 14, 2025 RMAC meeting, including how they were addressed (or they were not addressed, why).

+All input received via email, meetings, webinars, the Stakeholder Input Survey, and during the public comment period was considered in the Grazing Guidance.
+The final draft of the Grazing Guidance was presented at the November 14, 2025 RMAC meeting.
+If approved to be moved to the Board, the draft will be provided to the Board for its review and vote at the December 2025 Board meeting.

+LOCAL-REGIONAL GRAZING GUIDANCE: Grazing Guidance Elements

-The following sections comprise the 9 topics identified in SB 675.
-Each topic begins with key takeaways, followed by recommendations to support the topic, along with more detailed discussions as appropriate.
-If appropriate or identified, each topic section ends with more nuanced local and/or regional considerations.
+The following subsections comprise the nine GGEs identified in SB 675.
+Each GGE subsection begins with key takeaways, followed by either general recommendations to support the GGE, more detailed recommendations if appropriate, or both.
+Each of the nine GGE subsections ends with more nuanced local and/or regional considerations.

 (1) Best practices for identifying and selecting priority areas for prescribed grazing.

-Key Takeaway

-Identifying and selecting priority areas for prescribed grazing requires assessing ecological conditions, risk factors, and landowner goals.
-Focusing on areas with the greatest potential for fuel reduction, habitat improvement, or forage enhancement ensures that grazing efforts deliver the highest ecological and operational impact.

 A thorough understanding of existing environmental factors supports more effective site selection, and these factors must be considered when selecting and prioritizing areas for prescribed grazing.
 A site evaluation should document and assess the condition of natural resources and existing infrastructure and identify needs prior to implementation of a grazing plan.
-Site evaluations should at least include documentation of habitat types and vegetation communities, soil characteristics, slope, and sensitive resources.
-The State Lands’ Grazing Packet () provides a Management Action Plan (MAP) template which covers the development of grazing management plans, and Section 2.0 provides a thorough description of the various resources that should be assessed prior to or as part of the development of a grazing plan.
+Site evaluations should at least include documentation of habitat types and vegetation communities, soil characteristics, slope, watercourses, and potentially sensitive resources.
+The State Lands’ Grazing Packet (RMAC 2025a) provides a Management Action Plan (MAP) template which covers the development of grazing management plans, and Section 2.0 provides a thorough description of the various resources that should be assessed prior to or as part of the development of a grazing plan.

-Areas that may benefit from prescribed grazing can often be identified by the presence of noxious weeds, toxic plants, signs of overuse by wildlife or livestock, and other ecological stressors.
-Incorporating management goals that address fine fuels is an important component of overall site management and requires monitoring outcomes around vegetation biomass and structure to assess if grazing as prescribed is effective at reducing or limiting the build-up of highly flammable fine fuels, which may reduce wildfire risk and support safer and more effective emergency response ().
+Areas that may benefit from prescribed grazing can often be identified by the presence of noxious weeds, toxic plants, excessive vegetation and fuel loads, signs of overuse by wildlife or livestock, and other ecological stressors.
+Incorporating management goals that address fine fuels is an important component of overall site management and requires monitoring outcomes around vegetation biomass and structure to assess if grazing as prescribed is effective at reducing or limiting the build-up of highly flammable fine fuels, which may reduce wildfire risk and support safer and more effective emergency response (Burrows et al. 2015, RMAC 2025b).

-Recommendations
+Recommendations for Grazing Guidance Element #1